 Research Administrators Council

-RAC provides an arena to discuss topics impacting research and the administration of research at Carnegie Mellon; to address the campus community's training needs in the area of research administration; and to facilitate the dissemination of information impacting the administration of research.
-Contact Liz Fox for information on how to get involved.
+The Research Administrators Council provides an arena to discuss topics impacting research and the administration of research at Carnegie Mellon; to address the campus community's training needs in the area of research administration; and to facilitate the dissemination of information impacting the administration of research.

 Carnegie Mellon Women's Association